tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 I certainly feel a bit glad that I am not living in Belgium, although it does make me wonder what societal betterments I am missing out on by paying less ...

 **Caveat:**

-The calculation is based on the tax brackets for individuals.
+- The calculation is based on the tax brackets for individuals.

-This not taking into account other charges and levy like medicare.
+- This not taking into account other charges and levy like medicare.

-The exchange rates at the time of writing was used.
+- The exchange rates at the time of writing were used.